Kunal10411/Optimizing-Hotel-Performance-with-Data-Driven-Insights/README.md

 ## **📸 Dashboard Preview**

-Here’s a glimpse of the **** in action:
+Here’s a glimpse of the **    Optimizing-Hotel-Performance-with-Data-Driven-Insights

+** in action:

-![Hotel Analytics Dashboard Screenshot]Optimizing-Hotel-Performance-with-Data-Driven-Insights(link_to_dashboard_image.png) <!-- Replace with the link to your dashboard image -->
+![Hotel Analytics Dashboard Screenshot(hotel.jpg) <!-- Replace with the link to your dashboard image -->

 ## **🛠️ Technologies Used**